Robin Williams' house

 The room in question belonged to his teenage stepson, who had been staying at his father's house.

 On the morning of August 11th, Susan woke up and saw that her husband's door was still closed.
-Presuming that he had simply overslept, she decided to leave and run some errands.
+Presuming that he had overslept, she decided to leave and run some errands.

 Not long after, Williams' assistant, Rebecca Erwin Spencer, and her husband, Dan, arrived at the house.